The Apostle Paul had been taken prisoner by the Roman authorities,

 important is because we are going to be judged by God for the things that were

 done in our bodies.
-If there is no judgment, then maybe it is not so big of an
+If there is no judgment, then maybe it is not a big issue

 lives.
 But because there is a judgment, righteousness and temperance are a very